 The pictures represent the exact tree you would receive and its current size is approximately 200cm tall* with 110cm spread.

 *from soil level

-Pictures and tree size as of December 2020
+Pictures in leaf and tree size as of July 2021

 Please refer to our how to.. look after a Japanese Maple article to read our tips on when to plant, prune and water your Japanese maple.